PhilippMundhenk/philippmundhenk.github.io/_posts/2019-10-31-home-assistant-gpslogger.md

 Require valid-user
 ```

 Make sure to also set up some users.
-Any (link: https://wiki.uberspace.de/webserver:htaccess text: .htaccess tutorial popup:yes) will show you how to do that, in case you are not familiar with it.
+Any [.htaccess tutorial](https://wiki.uberspace.de/webserver:htaccess) will show you how to do that, in case you are not familiar with it.

 If you use HTTP to HTTPS redirect, you may also want to make sure, that the password is only requested on the HTTPS connection, to avoid transmission of plain text data.
-You can achieve this like this (see also (link: https://wiki.uberspace.de/webserver:htaccess text: Uberspace Wiki popup:yes)):
+You can achieve this like this (see also [Uberspace Wiki](https://wiki.uberspace.de/webserver:htaccess)):

 ```
 Order Deny,Allow